pingswept/me30-website/content/logistics/notes.md

 This page is more like the show notes for a podcast (links to stuff mentioned in class, reminders) than a coherent description of electronics.

+## Class 2: More voltage regulation and Kicad

+### Intro stuff

+LA office hours

+Notice that we are offering a few different modes of learning.
+Check which one works for you and go deep on that.

+### More voltage regulation

+Develop your breadboard circuit a little more fully to meet the P1 requirements.

+12 V in, leading to 3 outputs: 12 V passing through on a screw terminal, 5 V from an L7805CV, and 3.3 V from an LM1117.

+There are at least two possible topologies: cascade the 3.3 V regulator off the 5 V output, or feed both regulators directly from 12 V. Cascading the two regulators is less efficient.
+Also, we have to worry about dropout voltage.
+If you feed the L7805CV less than 7 V, its output will sag.
+At 6 V input, its output will be around 4 V, and the regulation will be terrible.

+### Kicad workflow

+schematic -> netlist export -> assign footprints -> netlist import -> lay out PCB

+Important maxim: if a footprint has the right size holes in the right location, it is the right footprint.
+You can also care about the part outline and labels, but the holes are what matter the most.

+How PCBs are made, briefly.
+Copper-clad fiberglass is drilled, exposed to light, etched with acid, and covered in soldermask and silkscreen.
+Multilayer PCBs contain power planes and rectilinear spaghetti.

+### Introductions

 ## Class 1: Intro and build a voltage regulation circuit

 ### Introductions